 The book was published in January 2011.
 It comes in paperback format and has 245 pages.
 The ISBN is 978-0980093056.
 It has over 60 reviews on Amazon with a 4.5 star average rating.
 To the best of my knowledge the book was self published.
 You can order a copy on Amazon by clicking on the image below.

 Clay Stevens is a top author, coach and consultant in the network marketing industry.
 He is the founder or Ri Training.
 He lives in Utah.
 You can visit his website to learn more about him or connect with him on Facebook.

-The bottom line is that Six Figures in Six Months by Clay Stevens is my favorite MLM Book of all time.
+The bottom line is that Six Figures in Six Months by Clay Stevens is my second favorite MLM Book of all time.
 To call it a masterpiece would be an understatement.
 It is fun, easy to read and loaded with so many life changing principles that can help you transform your business and become the person you need to become in order to reach your goals.

 If you’ve ever read “Six Figures in Six Months” before I would love to hear from you.
 Please tell us what you liked about the book and how it helped you in your network marketing business.
 Just leave a comment below to share your thoughts.